Lamma-zine 1 - 23

 To Bianchino’s advantage, he looks a lot like Benji, a canine movie star famous in the 1970s and ‘80s.
 He combines the celebrity good-looks with potent doggy charm.

-Sonia Dessi and Piero Paolini, an Italian couple living on northern Lamma, adopted the dog about a year ago and called him Bianchino.
-But in Sok Kwu Wan, where he likes to relax and dine at the seafood restaurants, he’s known as Bobo.
+Piero Paolini and girlfriend Sonia, an Italian couple living on northern Lamma, adopted the dog about a year ago and called him Bianchino (meaning "slightly white").
+But in Sok Kwu Wan, where he likes to relax and dine at the seafood restaurants, he's known as Bobo.

 “He’s my dog and has a microchip to prove it,” insisted Sonia, who sources fashion accessories for a living.
 “We took him to the vet and had it implanted.”